mareep-raljodid/SignLanguage_ML/README.md

 - SL_independent.py: Full python script to self train and predict images.

-- SL_quickPredict: Predicts an image based on the saved model, no training required, 13 hours saved.
+- SL_quickPredict.py: Predicts an image based on the saved model, no training required, 13 hours saved.

-    + Again, you're welcome :)
+#### Instructions:

+  + For a Quick Prediction of a picture you have, compile the SL_quickPredict.py using the command below:

+     ```bash
+     python3 L_quickPredict.py
+     ```
+    and insert the path to your picture with the extention of the picture.

+  + For a full re-train (CAUTION MAY TAKE 13 TO 16 HOURS!) just compile the SL_independent.py file with the training    data in same directory as the python script.
+    You can get the training data from this [Google Drive link](https://drive.google.com/open?id=1apmXyY8OQx68b4-2G9Mttgrml7bldWfq)

 ![GitHub contributors](https://img.shields.io/github/contributors/mareep-raljodid/SignLanguage_ML?style=for-the-badge)